 (You're reading all posts by John Brownlee) John Brownlee is a Contributing Editor.
 He has also written for Wired, Playboy, Boing Boing, Popular Mechanics, VentureBeat, and Gizmodo.
-He lives in Boston with his girlfriend and two parakeets.
+He lives in Boston with his wife and two parakeets.
 You can follow him here on Twitter.

 About John Brownlee